infoqualitylab/code_for_the_inclusion_net_manuscript/README.md

 4. under "data" create a folder called "ExRx" and a folder called "salt"
 5. download both the ExRx dataset and the salt controversy dataset
 6. put the files into "ExRx" and "salt" respectively
 7. Rstudio should remind you to install all dependencies.
-If you are unsure, check Final_function.
+If you want to install the dependencies mannually, check the top of Final_function.R.
+8. run the code

 ### R1
 Code for R1